Order on WhatsApp +91 9625689172

 What you need: Blotting paper, tissue paper, or white cloth — 1 teaspoon honey

-What pure honey does: Sits on the surface of the paper or cloth.
+What pure honey does: Sits on the surface.
 May be absorbed very slowly but does not create a wet ring or water stain around it.

 Reliability: ★★★☆☆ — Better with tissue paper than blotting paper.

-Test 5: The Crystallization Test — Most Reliable Long-Term
+Test 5: The Crystallisation Test — Most Reliable Long-Term

 What you need: Your honey jar — and patience (days to weeks)